-Fig. 8.2 Another notation to describe the fusion of two particle types to make a third $a \times b = c$.
+Fig. 8.2 Another notation to describe the fusion of two particle types to make a third $a \times b = c$ .
 The two particles need not be close to each other.
 This figure is equivalent to the right of Fig. 8.1.
-84 Fusion and Structure of Hilbert Space 1It is annoying that we have so many different ways to express the identity, but in different contexts different notations seem natural.
+It is annoying that we have so many different ways to express the identity, but in different contexts different notations seem natural.
 For example, if our set of particles is fusing by addition (as we discussed in the charge-flux model) the identity should be 0.
 But if our group fuses by multiplication, identity is more naturally 1.
-See note 5 in chapter 33.
+See note 5 in chapter 41.